-Evanston, Illinois Travel Guide
+Evanston, Illinois City

-City University town near Chicago, Illinois
+University town near Chicago, Illinois

 Lakefront college town anchored by Northwestern University: leafy quads, arts venues, and beaches on Lake Michigan.
 Dining along Central Street and rental bikes make exploring galleries, campus architecture and year-round university events easy.

-Why Visit Evanston, Illinois? #
+Why Visit Evanston, Illinois?#

 Leafy lakefront life and a lively university scene draw many visitors to this North Shore city.
 Northwestern University brings cultural attractions like the Block Museum and performance halls, while Sheridan Road and the Lake Michigan beaches supply cafés, boutiques and long shoreline paths.
 Close transit links to Chicago let travelers combine city theatre and museums with quieter college-town restaurants, architecture and seasonal events.